krancour/brignext/PROPOSAL.md

 shifted to Brigade users who must account for such requirements in their `brigade.js` script.
 GitHub, again, provides an example.
-If a workflow were triggered by a pull request and a Brigade user wished for that workflow to report unit test results upstream using the Checks API, their `brigade.js` sript would have to account for that, either directly or by spawning additional jobs to facilitate the reporting.
+If a workflow were triggered by a pull request and a Brigade user wished for that workflow to report unit test results upstream using the Checks API, their `brigade.js` script would have to account for that, either directly or by spawning additional jobs to facilitate the reporting.

 Aside: The GitHub gateway "wraps" some (but not other) event payloads from GitHub to add short-lived credentials that the `brigade.js` script can use for